DevonMartens/Alpaca_Api/README.md

 Given all the things happening in the stock market I'd like to have my data fast.
 I am expierimenting with the Alpaca API to get the market data check out the [documents for alpaca market data streaming](https://alpaca.markets/docs/api-documentation/api-v2/market-data/streaming/).

-# Purpose

-To track GME trades.
+# Purpose - track GME trades.
 ![I actually don't like Elon](https://github.com/DevonMartens/Alpaca_Api/blob/main/images/GMEmuskMOon.jpg?raw=true)